Missouri (MO) lease form

 Revun generates a Missouri-ready lease with the required disclosures and clauses built in, then handles e-signature, rent, and renewals on the same platform.

-At or before the start of tenancy, landlords must disclose in writing the name and address of the person authorized to manage the premises and an owner or agent authorized to receive notices and service of process (RSMo 535.185).
-Failure to comply makes the non-disclosing person an agent of the landlord by default.
+Landlord must disclose in writing the name and address of the person authorized to manage the premises and an owner or agent authorized to receive notices and demands (RSMo § 535.185).

 Missouri lease FAQ